ActiTect: A Generalizable Machine Learning Pipeline for REM Sleep Behavior Disorder Screening through Standardized Actigraphy: Results

-\newpar{Model Stability}[par:lodo-stability] The model selection pipeline of \algoname{} incorporates feature selection and hyperparameter optimization.
-To assess robustness, all engineered features were ranked by importance (see \cref{subsec:methods_model_developments}) and their consistency evaluated across the LODO folds.
-Spearman’s rank correlations were generally high (up to 0.94), confirming that the ranking procedure is internally stable under resampling.
-Correlations were somewhat lower when OPDC was used as the held-out test set (0.54–0.67), yet they still indicate moderately strong agreement, which is expected given that OPDC is the largest cohort and its omission induces the greatest distributional shift (\cref{fig:lodo_results}b).
-When comparing rankings derived within individual datasets, correlations were lower (0.37–0.70; Supplementary \cref{fig:sup_per_dataset_rankings}), reflecting cohort-specific feature preferences and underscoring the value of pooling data to derive the most generalizable feature set. \newpar[true][false]{} Next, we assessed feature selection stability.
+Next, we assessed feature selection stability.
 For each fold of the LODO cross-validation, the pipeline selects a set of top-ranked features, and we quantified their overlap using the Jaccard similarity index.
 We observed only a moderate overlap of \ciTwo{0.408}{0.391}{0.750}{0.1} (95\% CI).
 However, a stable core signal of ten features was consistently selected in all four CV folds, with seven of them also retained in the final pooled model.
 In addition, eleven supporting features appeared in two out of three folds, about half of which were also present in the final model.
 Thus, the modest Jaccard score largely reflects variability in these supporting features, while the stable core indicates reproducible structure across folds.
 This raised the question of whether the stable core set of features alone would suffice to build accurate classification models.
 To investigate this, we conducted an ablation study, re-training models while progressively increasing the number of retained features from a consensus ranking (\cref{fig:lodo_results}c).
 Performance was already strong with the stable core features, and appeared to peak around 20–25 features — corresponding to the core plus a subset of supporting features.
 The automatically selected feature sets performed slightly above the stable core alone and close to this peak, with a mean selected count of about 30 features across repeated LODO runs, suggesting that while the core features are highly informative, adding a limited number of supporting features yields the most reliable performance.
-Based on these findings, we retained the pipeline’s automatic feature selection strategy for the final model, rather than restricting it to the core set of features alone. \newpar[true][false]{} Finally, we evaluated the stability of the hyperparameter optimization to assess whether tuning converged to similar configurations across folds.
-Convergence would indicate that the model class and its regularization are robust to dataset composition, whereas divergence would suggest fold-specific sensitivity that could undermine generalization.
-We rerun the LODO cross-validation 20 times under variation of the random seed and evaluated the population of hyperparameters in terms of a stability score (see \cref{par:hp-score-defintion}).
-We observed that roughly half of the hyperparameters, including the number of selected features, achieved high stability scores above $0.80$, while the remainder were somewhat lower ($0.54$–$0.64$) yet still in a moderate-to-strong range (see \cref{fig:lodo_results}d).
-This indicates that, overall, the optimization converged consistently across repetitions, with only limited variability in some parameters.
-Notably, the less stable ones often interact closely, such as the learning rate, number of trees (\emph{n\_estimators}), and minimum child weight (\emph{min\_child\_weight}, a parameter controlling tree complexity by enforcing a minimum leaf size).
-These parameters form compensatory trade-offs — for instance, smaller learning rates typically require more trees, and stricter child weight constraints can be balanced by deeper or more numerous trees.
-As a result, different but functionally equivalent configurations can yield comparable performance, leading to apparent variability without undermining robustness.\\
+Based on these findings, we retained the pipeline’s automatic feature selection strategy for the final model, rather than restricting it to the core set of features alone.